California health officials urge proactive measures ahead of winter's expected viral onslaught

 Flu, RSV and our newest winter enemy: the viral descendants of the original COVID-19.

 "We anticipate that it's going to go up again in the winter like it has every other winter," said California Public Health Officer Dr. Tomas Aragon.
-He said when people gather inside for the holidays that's when we'll see cases rise.
+He said when people gather inside for the holidays, that's when cases will rise.

-So far, 4.6 percent of the overall state population has received the new seasonal single COVID shot.
+So far, 4.6% of the overall state population has received the new seasonal single COVID shot.
 The data shows more vaccines are being distributed in affluent neighborhoods compared to lower socio-economic areas.
-Also, Dr. Aragon reports a disparity across different ethnic groups.
+Also, Aragon reports a disparity across different ethnic groups.

 "You'll see that the Latino community is really lagging behind," he said.